Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 However, the largest issue was that it introduced _stricter testing guidelines_.
 Overall, making sure the test suite is thread safe will introduce some limitations when it comes to writing tests, but this was perhaps the most noteworthy.
 This would limit the usage of xunit setup, teardown, and pytest fixtures, and instead encourage a somewhat more unorthodox method of utilizing normal methods to set up variables.
 This spawned some concern and conversation on the best way of handling this, especially since xunit setup took up such large parts of the test suite.
 This encouraged me to [post to the NumPy mailing list](https://mail.python.org/archives/list/numpy-discussion@python.org/thread/ZWRN6TJXXE4UZQJ3QLPL7VT26WHRQVWL/) to elicit some feedback (though we probably should've done this earlier on in the project, whoops!).
 In the end, members of the community agreed with my approach of replacing xunit setup with explicit methods, so we'll just have to be more careful with how we set up test values from now on.

-**\*Note**: This may not be a problem forever.
-If pytest and pytest-run-parallel figure out a way of getting thread-safe setup working, the changes I made could be reverted with some git magic.\*
+_**Note:** This may not be a problem forever.
+If pytest and pytest-run-parallel figure out a way of getting thread-safe setup working, the changes I made could be reverted with some git magic._

 ### 2. Random Number Generation